Salmon Fishing In Alaska: A Complete Guide For More Salmon

 The Department of Fish and Wildlife will use local data to determine when to close the season.
 This is especially true for trophy king salmon fishing as they want to preserve the strength of the runs year after year.

-Generally speaking, the best fishing times for Alaska salmon fishing trips are from May until the end of October.
+Generally speaking, the best fishing times for Alaska salmon fishing trips are from May until October.

 Most anglers do not want to deal with the Alaskan winter, though there are ice fishing options where you fish in a hut and can target land-locked salmon.